How to “skill up” your future?

 - What are the main challenges or obstacles faced trying to integrate in the Norwegian society?

 - Social entrepreneurial ideas

 The challenges were collected and participants split up into two groups.
-Silje, the facilitator, then introduced the concept of social entrepreneurship and how it can function as a tool to create own creative ideas and turn them into actual projects that can make a difference for other young people in the same situation.
+Silje then introduced the concept of social entrepreneurship and how it can function as a tool to create own creative ideas and turn them into actual projects that can make a difference for other young people in the same situation.

 With this knowledge at hand, the groups started the process of finding opportunities from the challenges identified.
 Participants brainstormed and discussed on different ideas by using the tools of social entrepreneurship and a canvas business model.